mui/material-ui/test/README.md

 ### React API level

 #### Run the core mocha unit/integration test suite.
-To run all of the unit tests just run  `npm run test:unit`
+To run all of the unit tests just run  `yarn test:unit`

 If you want to `grep` for certain tests just add `-- -g STRING_TO_GREP` and change STRING_TO_GREP.

 #### Watch the core mocha unit/integration test suite.
-`npm run test:watch`
+`yarn test:watch`

 First, we have the **unit test** suite.
 It uses [mocha](https://mochajs.org) and the *shallow* API of [enzyme](https://github.com/airbnb/enzyme) to allow testing the components in isolation.